The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 Secondly, accounts of essentialism typically stipulate a tight definitional link between essentiality and metaphysical necessity (see e.g. Ishii \& Atkins, 2020, esp. sect.1-3).
 Necessity here is construed in terms of truth in all possible worlds.\footnote{Also Schindler explicitly endorses a (modal) definition of essences: “(p)resumably, there is a list of properties that are (metaphysically speaking) necessary and sufficient for the individuation of electrons”(p.132).} Whether science has much to say about such modal speculations is questionable (cf.\ Norton, 2021).
 Accordingly, one may doubt the relevance of essentialism for understanding science in general, and scientific discoveries in particular.
-But even if one grants this relevance, an epistemological worry looms: how to ensure that science attains knowledge of essences?
-Schindler (implicitly) presumes that discoveries have \textit{actually} been made in science.
-Given his account’s commitment to essences, Schindler thus professes an epistemic optimism about science—the sanguine hope that it has uncovered at least some salient essences.
-Such triumphalism many will repudiate as panglossian.

 Thirdly, essentialism sits uneasily with the special sciences, such as geology, biology, or social psychology.
 Due to their inherent complexity, fuzzy conceptual boundaries, variability and dependence on specific circumstances and interests of the inquirer, talk of essential properties for the objects of those disciplines faces well-rehearsed challenges.
 That, on Schindler’s account, would compromise the possibility of discoveries in those disciplines.
 This strikes us as inordinately restrictive—as Schindler’s (2015, sect.
-4.1) own discussion of a bona fide discovery in geology illustrates, or more dramatically: the discovery of anthropogenic climate change (see Friedrich, 2022).\footnote{Other examples are easily multiplied: think of the discovery of extremophiles, or Harvey’s discovery of the circulatory system with the heart’s function as a pump.
-Both significantly expanded our understanding of life, and the human body, respectively.
-Yet, one would be hard-pressed to argue why the properties of those discovered objects should qualify as essential in any of the standard metaphysical senses.}

-Although clearly envisaging the foregoing strong metaphysical reading in terms of essentialism, Schindler also contemplates a weaker reading (p.132., fn14): “(a)nti-essentialists may plug in their preferred notion of natural kinds here.”
+4.1) own discussion of a bona fide discovery in geology illustrates, or more dramatically: the discovery of anthropogenic climate change (see Friedrich, 2022).\footnote{Although clearly envisaging the foregoing strong metaphysical reading in terms of essentialism, Schindler also contemplates a weaker reading (p.132., fn14): “(a)nti-essentialists may plug in their preferred notion of natural kinds here.”
 On this weaker reading, discoveries require the observation of X (or its direct effects), in tandem with a sufficiently correct classification of X’s natural kind.